folkertdev/rust-rfcs/text/0000-labeled-match.md

 ## Implementation notes

 A proof of concept of this RFC has already been implemented, to verify that 1) the approach is feasible and 2) achieves the code generation we desire.
+This implementation can be found at https://github.com/trifectatechfoundation/rust/tree/labeled-match.

+See [this gist](https://gist.github.com/folkertdev/977183fb706b7693863bd7f358578292) for some benchmarks comparing tail calls, loop + match and labeled match.

-The parts that are relevant for the reference are straightforward to implement, because they mirror existing constructs (labeled loops and blocks).
+It turns out that parts that are relevant for the reference are straightforward to implement, because they mirror existing constructs (labeled loops and blocks).
 The final lowering of `continue 'label value` needs further refinement, but is already extremely effective.

 ### Parsing

 The parser already has infrastructure in place to parse very similar constructs.
-The parser code for `'label match` is based on `'label loop`, and that of `continue 'label value` on the `break 'label value` that can be found in labeled loops and labeled blocks.
+The parser code for `'label: match` is based on `'label: loop`, and that of `continue 'label value` on the `break 'label value` that can be found in labeled loops and labeled blocks.
 The `Continue` variant in expr types must be extended to hold an optional value, mirroring `break` which already supports a value.

 While the happy path appears straightforward, error messages need a careful look because they often assume loops, e.g.